About the Project

 Referring to TREND analytics

-The German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) holds the copyright to the TREND web tool.
-It is licensed under Creative Commons and you are free to copy and redistribute material derived from the TREND web tool by following the guideline of the Creative Commons License.
+The German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE) holds the copyright to the TREND analytics.
+It is licensed under Creative Commons and you are free to copy and redistribute material derived from the TREND analytics by following the guideline of the Creative Commons License.

 CC BY - ND (full attribution, no derivatives).